-Engineering is a broad discipline, covering everything from the more traditional subjects, such as Civil and Mechanical Engineering, to the new subjects such as Electronics, Aeronautics and the applications of new materials.
+Engineering is a broad discipline, covering everything from the more traditional subjects, such as Civil Engineering and Aeronautics, to the new subjects such as Nano-electronics, Machine Learning and Bioengineering.

 The number of areas covered allows you to see what the different subjects are all about, before having to commit yourself to one field.
 It does not, however, put you at a disadvantage when applying for jobs afterwards; because Cambridge attracts high quality students, it means that topics can be covered more quickly, and if you choose to specialise in one subject later in the course (say Civil Engineering), you will probably have covered as much Civil Engineering material as students who have been to a university offering a specialist Civil Engineering course.
 At the same time, you will have studied basic Electrical and Mechanical Engineering, as well as Thermodynamics and Materials Science, all of which makes you very attractive to potential employers.
 A similar depth of material is covered if you choose to specialise in one of the other disciplines, but you can choose to take a range of courses in the final years to keep a general Engineering base.